 Opting for a neutral color scheme can add a sense of airiness to your website – check out Asana’s site, for example.

-This website color scheme is reflected not only in Asana’s web design, but also in their hero images.
+This website color scheme is reflected not only in Asana’s web design but also in its hero images.